-Every company moves towards becoming a tech company, and AI-enabled computers and bots will enter the field of how recruitments, on-boarding, training, and working happens at our workplaces.
-Here are just some of the areas where successful artificial intelligence courses used by the tech companies to train smart machines could be used in the foreseeable future.
+Every company moves towards becoming a tech company, and AI-enabled computers and bots will enter the field of how recruitment, on-boarding, training, and working happens at our workplaces.
+Here are just some of the areas where successful artificial intelligence courses used by tech companies to train smart machines could be used in the foreseeable future.

 Onboarding and recruitments: